 “Group Therapy is second-best to individual therapy.”

 Group therapy has been recommended to you because your counselor believes that it is the best way to address your concerns.
-Group therapy is not used at Counseling & Consultation Services as a means of dealing with individual therapy over-flow.
+Group therapy is not used at Counseling and Consultation Services as a means of dealing with individual therapy over-flow.
 Rather, we recommend group therapy when we believe it is the most effective treatment method to help you.
 In fact, group is frequently the treatment of choice, and group is in many ways the very best of what we have to offer.